|Elliott Sound Products||Power Savers|

 In my book, these are really the lowest of the low con artists.
 Their psycho-babble can be very effective, especially to the layman who doesn't understand the principles of power factor.
 As soon as you see anecdotal 'evidence' of the effectiveness of a 'power saver', assume that you are looking at a potentially quite sophisticated con-job, and the only skills the seller has are in creating psycho-babble, not in electrical engineering.
 There is one site in particular that's a stand-out in this department, but I won't provide a link because that will only increase the fraudster's web ranking.

 This is a topic that is very poorly understood.
-Even a great many engineers will get it badly wrong, especially if they have only ever dealt with motors and transformers (large or small, but only when non-saturated!).
+Even a great many engineers will get it wrong, especially if they have only ever dealt with motors and transformers (large or small, but only when non-saturated!).
 It is only fairly recently that we have seen a proliferation of non-linear loads, where the voltage and current waveforms are not the same.
 Note that a partially saturated transformer presents a largely non-linear load.

 It is absolutely essential that all measurement instruments used for the measurements described here (or elsewhere) are all true RMS reading.
 Standard (average responding, RMS calibrated) AC meters will get non-linear measurements very wrong, and will also introduce errors if the mains voltage waveform is distorted - which it is 99% of the time in most countries.
 Cheap wattmeters are unlikely to provide the level of precision needed to get the right answer, although they will provide an indicative reading that might be useful.
 Any wattmeter used must be capable of displaying real power in watts, not just the product of volts and amps (VA).

-Incandescent lamps (now being banned in many countries), electric heaters (radiant or oil-filled), kettles/ jugs, toasters, electric stoves and electric blankets (amongst other similar appliances) are all resistive loads.
+Incandescent lamps (now being banned or phased out in many countries), electric heaters (radiant or oil-filled), kettles/ jugs, toasters, electric stoves and electric blankets (amongst other similar appliances) are all resistive loads.
 These all maintain the voltage and current in phase, and have a unity (ideal) power factor.
 Light dimmers or other electronics that alter the current waveform will affect the power factor, even though voltage and current are in phase.
 This is covered in more detail below, because it's vitally important to out understanding of the topic.

 The traditional calculation for power factor only considers the relative phase angle between voltage and current (commonly known as cos (cosine) φ, where φ is the phase angle), but this only applies when the voltage and current waveforms are sinewaves.
 So, assuming that the current is 45° out of phase with the voltage (lagging or leading), the power factor is ...